Gym-goer with history of violence broke nose of man while he trained

-A GYM-GOER with a “history of violence” broke the nose of a man he used to train after headbutting and punching him at the Wales National Velodrome, writes Iwan Gabe Davies.
+A GYM-GOER with a “history of violence” broke the nose of a man he used to train with after headbutting and punching him at the Wales National Velodrome.

 CCTV cameras captured Lyn Aylesbury causing “serious injuries” to Andrew Ferris at the Newport sporting facility’s gym following a falling out between them.